vt-bekah/Project1/README.md

 # Project Proposal
 In this project, we'll be working as a data analyst for a prominent real estate investment firm.
 Our task is to conduct in-depth research and provide expert insights to a high-profile client who is looking to invest in residential properties.
 Our client wants to know which cities or regions have the highest potential for a profitable real estate investment.

+**Fleshing out the persona and minimum requirements**
+  * client situation: married couple at 50 with grown kids, investing remotely
+  * focus on starter homes: up to 1500 sq. ft., up to 3 BR
+  * minimum requirements: see population growth (not sure limit until see data availability), increase in housing prices per sq. ft.

 Here's what your project entails:
 1. Data Collection: Utilize the Real Estate Data API to extract and aggregate a year's worth of comprehensive data on residential property sales, population growth, job market statistics, and other relevant factors for specific cities or areas of interest.
      * Target cities: Austin, New York, San Francisco, Pittsburgh, Chicago, Memphis, Denver, Las Vegas (depending on where we find adequate data)